 Instructions

-• Make the cake.
+- Make the cake batter.
 In a medium or large bowl, combine the flour, oats, cane sugar, salt, and baking powder.
-Whisk in the oat milk and vanilla extract and almond extract (if using) until well combined.
+Whisk well to combine.
+Add in the oat milk and vanilla extract and almond extract (if using) and fold with a silicone spatula until combined.

-Using a ladle or measuring cup, ladle the batter on top of the brown butter in the pan.
-Ladling, instead of pouring all of the batter on top at once, helps the butter swirl and mix into batter.
-Top the cobbler with the peach-blueberry mixture.
+- Using a ladle or measuring cup, ladle the batter on top of the brown butter in the pan in different spots (ladling, instead of pouring all of the batter on top at once, helps the butter swirl and mix into batter).
+Arrange the peaches on top, then the blueberries, and spoon on the reserved juices.

-• Bake the cobbler for 45-50 minutes, rotating the pan 180° halfway through to ensure even browning, until the top is deeply golden brown and bubbling.
+- Bake the cobbler for 45 to 50 minutes, rotating the pan 180° halfway through to ensure even browning, until the top is deeply golden brown and bubbling.

-• Transfer to a wire rack to cool for 10 minutes, then serve warm.
+- Transfer to a wire rack to cool for 10 to 20 minutes, then serve warm.
 If desired, scoop some vegan vanilla ice cream on each slice before serving.

 Notes